NextAcademy/quora-clone/app/controllers/README.md

 providing a view or redirection.
 This framework provides full flexibility and room for customization.

-you can create a controller ruby file, in this example, let's create 'sessions' routing:
+you can create a controller ruby file, in this example, let's create 'users' routing:
 ```
 # app/controllers/users.rb